gvwilson/thirdbit/teaching/lessons.md

     makes shared online authoring systems like [Google Docs][gdocs] and wikis the best technical choice for most groups.

+> **The True Cost of Video**
+>
+> Making a small change to this webpage only takes a few minutes, but
+> in our experience, making any kind of change to a video takes an
+> hour or more.
+In addition, most people are much less comfortable
+> recording themselves than contributing written material.

 The fourth factor, and the most important one in practice, is *how willing people are to collaborate*.
 The tools needed to build a "Wikipedia for lessons" or a "GitHub for lessons" have been around